peterhoward42/minikafka/docs/log.md

                     o  Create and test the generated new function demands.
                         *  msgFileList.FilesContainingThisMessageAndNewer(
                         o  fileMeta.SeekOffsetForMessageNumber
+                            *  first need all instantiantions of FileMeta to use a New method
+                            *  code it
+                            *  how test it?
+                                *  update store action test for index being properly updated to include seek offset.
+                                    *  obliges actions package to compile
+                                    *  regression test of store action works?
+                                    *  change the existing xxx action tests to use an empty index where possible
+                                    *  should any of the index tests mroe properly be messagefilelist tests?
-                    o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods
+                                    *  new features in test of store action works? empty index instead of the reference index? o  why does register new message need a msg number, when it can deduce it? o  get all to build and test to find usages o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods